marcelotduarte/cx_Freeze/doc/src/script.rst

 ===============

 The ``cxfreeze`` script is included with other Python scripts.
-On Windows and the Mac this is in the ``Scripts`` subdirectory of your Python installation whereas on Unix platforms this is in the bin directory of the prefix where Python is installed.
+On Windows and the macOS this is in the ``Scripts`` subdirectory of your Python installation whereas on Unix platforms this is in the bin directory of the prefix where Python is installed.